Fox McCloud: In Star Fox series

-Fox first appears in Star Fox for the Super NES as the leader of Team Star Fox, alongside Falco, Slippy, and Peppy.
-He and his team face off against Andross and his empire.
-They also appear in Star Fox 2, a cancelled games released decades later.
-He and his team later appear in Star Fox 64, fighting against Andross as well as Star Wolf, consisting of Wolf O'Donnell and others.
-In the game Star Fox Adventures, Fox appears without the rest of the Star Fox team, helping Dinosaur Planet and a woman named Krystal against an attack by a man named General Scales, allying with a triceratops named Prince Tricky.
-Krystal falls in love with Fox, and the two fight against a resurrected Andross, the true antagonist.
+Fox first appears in 1993's Star Fox for the Super NES as the leader of Team Star Fox, alongside Falco, Slippy, and Peppy.
+He and his team face off against the antagonist Andross and his empire, who seek to conquer the galaxy.
+He and his team appear in 1997 game Star Fox 64 and its two remakes, Star Fox 64 3D (2011) and Star Fox (2026), fighting against Andross as well as other enemies such as Wolf O'Donnell, Fox's rival.

-In Star Fox: Assault, Fox is hired to defeat Andross' nephew, Andrew Oikonny, who started a rebellion.
-They also face off against the Aparoid race, led by the Aparoid Queen, with assistance from Star Wolf.
+Fox appears in a prequel comic released prior to the 2002 game Star Fox Adventures.
+In the game, Fox fights on the ground, helping Dinosaur Planet and a vixen named Krystal against an attack by General Scales, allying with triceratops Prince Tricky, and eventually culminating in a fight against Andross.
+In 2005's Star Fox: Assault, Fox works alongside a number of allies to fight against the threat of the Aparoid race, a species who seeks to assimilate all life into itself.
+2006's Star Fox Command, sees Fox fighting against the Anglar Empire, now without his team as a result of them splitting paths.